Selection Rules for Quasi-Bound States in the Continuum: Background

 Figures~\ref{fig3} and~\ref{fig4} depict the TM modes from the first four extended zones of each high symmetry point in the square and hexagonal lattices, respectively.
 An analogous set exists for TE modes, identical in symmetries (in $H_z$ instead of $E_z$) but spatially distorted and differing in eigenfrequency.
 The modes are organized by the extended zone order (columns) and irreducible representation (rows).
 Reference to the relevant character tables (Appendix \ref{A}, Fig.~\ref{Group1}(a)) shows that modes labeled by a given irreducible representation transform the same way as the corresponding row in the character table: a $1$ in a column of this row means the mode will be symmetric under the class of operations of that column; a $-1$ means anti-symmetric; a $0$ means not symmetric; and a magnitude of $2$ signifies that the mode is degenerate.

-Finally, the out-of-plane property of the modes is characterized by the order, or of number of anti-nodes, per atom of the PCS in the $z$ direction.
+Finally, the out-of-plane property of the modes is characterized by the order, $n$, or number of anti-nodes, per atom of the PCS in the $z$ direction.
 The inclusion of out-of-plane characteristics captures all the relevant features of the modes within the scope of this paper if the PCS has mirror symmetry about an $xy$ plane.
-However, if this symmetry is broken (for instance, by the presence of a substrate), then the simplification used here to analyze the modes in two dimensions is not strictly valid.
-For instance, two-dimensional PCS with a substrate are known to exhibit chiral behavior: incident circularly polarized light can behave in a manner depending on the handedness~\cite{wu_spectrally_2014,eismann_exciting_2018}.
-This behavior of circularly polarized light is omitted here; for linear polarization, the present description suffices even with a substrate.
+However, two-dimensional PCSs with a substrate are known to exhibit chiral behavior: incident circularly polarized light can behave in a manner depending on the handedness~\cite{wu_spectrally_2014,eismann_exciting_2018}.
+The chiral effects of a substrate and vertical symmetry breaking are beyond the scope of this paper, and represent a fruitful avenue for future research.
+We restrict ourselves to PCSs composed of vertically extruded 2D lattices, and we find that the presence of a low-index substrate (such as glass) generally has little practical effect of this kind (and so can be ignored).

 With the in-plane and out-of-plane features of each mode classified, we are motivated to provide a naming scheme.
 We call a mode: